mythril-forge/homebrew-spells/README.md

 Those marks of quality assurance are outlined below:
 - :shit: this entry is unacceptable.
 - :x: this entry has not been modified.
-- :blossom: this entry has been modified, but has not been reviewed for QA.
+- :dizzy: this entry has been modified, but has not been reviewed for QA.
-- :star: this entry has been personally reviewed and validated for quality assurance.
+- :sparkles: this entry's mechanics has been personally reviewed and validated once for quality assurance.
+- :star: this entry's mechanics have been cross-checked with other similar spells for consistancy assurance.
 - :star2: this entry has been reviewed by at least three different people other than myself.
 - :stars: this entry has a dedicated blogpost about its changes.
 - :white_flower: this entry is virtually perfect, and gets all the QA.